NyckosLeduc/AzureFinopsCleaner/README.md

 Az.Accounts
 Az.ResourceGraph
 Az.Resources
-Create a schedules, to have the script executed every morning.
+Create a schedules, to have the script executed every day.
 Click on the Schedules from the left panel.
 Select the frequency you like, and save it.